 Learning and Teaching Methods

-The module consists of a thematically structured lecture.
-Therein the learning content is presented.
-The different parts of the lectures are cross-linked and thereby the main physical concepts explained.
+The module consists of a thematically structured lecture series and exercise classes.
+These are cross-linked and thereby the main physical concepts explained.
 The link to current research activities will be provided by discussing related and topical research article in high-impact journals.
 In the lectures and particularly, in the excercises, the students are actively involved by direct question and answer periods to better develop their individual understanding and to learn the use of up-to date’s research literature.

 Power-point presentation together with handwritten lecture notes based on tablet-PC / beamer presentation (“e-chalk”); Additional literature / research articles in pdf-format;